tytydraco/yessleep/out/I_discovered_something_grotesque_in_the_archives_of_the_university_I_work_at_and_I_dont_think_it_wanted_to_be_found_because_it_got_personal_really_fast_Part_1.md

 I haven’t listened to much else, despite being a prolific music listener and audiophile all of my life.
 I’ve developed a kind of obsession with these songs.
 I’ve come to know them like the back of my hand.
 Well…more or less.
 I came to know the lyrics, structure, instrumentation, arrangement, etc. of each song, and that’s given way to a series of dizzying problems.

-Going back to my previous post, I mentioned how on first listen while in the basement, I had a strong feeling that there was something wrong with the songs.
+I had a strong feeling that there was something wrong with the songs.
 I don’t just mean with the strange behavior of the files but with the music itself - it really came off as ominous and threatening.
 Naturally, I assumed that becoming familiar with them, I would gradually outgrow those feelings.

 The opposite has happened.
 I mean, I did eventually overcome my fear of the music itself - in fact I find it to be quite profound and interesting.
 But something else is wrong.